zcattacz/alasql_wiki/Assert.md

 # Keyword `ASSERT`

-Throws a javascript error if result of last operation is not equal to value (Alasql uses equalDeep() function for comparision)
+Throws a javascript error if result of last operation is not equal to value (AlaSQL uses equalDeep() function for comparision)

 Syntax:
 ```sql